 Place your mouse over the “Uncategorized” entry and click on Quick Edit …

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

 (SEO improved URLs)

-Post Categories – Additional Information
+WordPress Categories – Additional Information

 Multiple Post Categories

-(WordPress posts can have multiple categories)
+(WordPress posts can be published under multiple categories)

-(With multiple post categories, use a plugin like Yoast SEO to assign a primary category)
+(When using multiple post categories, use a plugin like Yoast SEO to assign a primary category)

 Displaying WordPress Post Categories

-(Display categories in your posts)
+(Categories display in your posts)

-(Categories can display on your WordPress sidebar)
+(Categories can display on your blog sidebar)

-If you have many categories on your site, you can reduce space on your sidebar by listing categories using a drop menu …
+If you have many categories on your site, you can reduce space on your sidebar by listing categories using a drop down menu …

-When a visitor selects a category from the dropdown menu …
+When a visitor selects a category from the drop down menu …

-(Selecting a category from the drop down menu)
+(Select a category from the drop-down menu)

 … An archive page displays posts in that category …

-Post Categories – Useful Tips
+WordPress Categories – Useful Tips

-WordPress Post Categories – Sorting Features
+WordPress Categories – Sorting Features

-(Sort categories by name)
+(Sort by category name)

-Categories – Search Features
+Categories – Searching Features

 (Screen Options Tab – Categories)

-WordPress Post Categories – Grouping Features
+Post Categories – Grouping Features

-(Category screen – Post count)
+(Categories screen – Post count)

-Categories – Tools
+Post Categories – Tools

-WordPress Categories – Plugins
+Post Categories – Plugins